jonathan-odonnell/milestone-project-4/README.md

 ### Known Bugs

 - Form validation errors are not displayed in Chrome or Edge when the first input with an error in it is outside of the current browser view due to an error with bootstrap.

-- Phone numbers entered into the profile and checkout forms need to be prefixed with the relevant  international code.
+- Phone numbers entered into the profile and checkout forms need to be either a British number or an  prefixed with the relevant international code.

 ## Deployment